zextras/tech-doc/source/_includes/_upgrade/checklist-ce.rst

    .. grid-item-card:: Upgrade from |prev| to |version|
       :columns: 12 12 6 6

+      ..
 This upgrade impacts the following *Roles*, which require some manual CLI commands to be run.

-      :octicon:`check-circle;1em;sd-text-success` the
-      ``carbonio-mailbox-db`` package will be upgraded, therefore
-      execute the steps in :ref:`bootstrap-db`.
+      This upgrade does not require any additional or manual step.

    .. grid-item-card:: Upgrade from older versions to |version|
       :columns: 12 12 6 6